menu icon

 • Round 2: Inc in every sc.
 (12)

-• Round 3: In every sc from the previous round make a puff stitch (yarn over, insert hook into stitch, yarn over, pull through stitch, yarn over, go back into the stitch, yarn over, pull through the stitch, yarn over, go back into the stitch, yarn over, go back through the stitch and then go through all 7 loops on the hook at once).
-Then ch and make a puff stitch into the following sc.
-Repeat for the rest of the round.
-Make sure to make a ch after every puff.
-(24)
+How to make the puff stitch: Yarn over, insert hook into stitch, yarn over, pull through stitch, yarn over, go back into the stitch, yarn over, pull through the stitch, yarn over, go back into the stitch, yarn over, go back through the stitch and then go through all 7 loops on the hook at once.

 • Fasten off and weave in the end.

-• Round 4: Join the light yellow yarn to one of the ch spaces from the brown circle.
+• Round 4: Join the yellow yarn to one of the ch spaces from the brown circle.
 Make an increase in that ch space, then a sc in the next stitch.
 Repeat for the rest of the round (36).

 • With the green yarn, ch 11 + 1 turning ch (12 chains total).
 In the second chain from the hook make a sc.
 Then hdc, dc, tr x5, dc, hdc, sc, ch and turn the piece over to the other side of the ch row.
 Sc, hdc, dc, tr x5, dc, hdc, sc.
 Fasten off and leave the tail for sewing.